 - What is text Summarization in NLP?

 NLP Interview Questions and Answers with Explanations

-1. Which of the following techniques can be used for keyword normalization, the process of converting a keyword into its base form?
+1. Which of the following techniques can be used for keyword normalization in NLP, the process of converting a keyword into its base form?

 c.
 Cosine Similarity